 Herbed vegetable pasta with artichokes is bursting with fresh veggies and zesty herbs.
 It’s a go-to dinner for Meatless Mondays, or What-To-Eat Wednesdays!

-I use frozen artichoke hearts here.
-Sure you could use canned, but they have a bit of salt in the canning liquid so they are a bit briney, you’d just have to be careful of the salt balance in the recipe.
+I use frozen artichoke hearts in this recipe rather than canned or those you find in a jar.
+Sure you could use canned, but they have a bit of salt in the canning liquid so they have a brined flavor, you’d just have to be careful of the salt balance in the recipe.
 Don’t however use jarred artichokes.
-Those are marinated and brined and waaaay to much for this dish.
+Those are marinated and brined and way to much overpowering flavor for this dish.
 I wanted a fresh veggie situation going on, not a pickled mouthful.

-I sauteed the artichokes for just a minute to heat through and get a little caramelization on the edges.
-Then add the beans to heat them through as well.
+Once those frozen artichokes are thawed, sauté them for just a minute to heat through and get a little caramelization on the edges (added flavor!).
+Then add the beans and heat through as well.
 Not much cooking, just a little while the pasta simmers.
 When you add it all together, the hot pasta and artichokes heat the rest of the ingredients and it becomes the perfect temperature for inhaling at the table!

 To make this a little more hearty and protein-packed, add some browned Italian sausage or rotisserie chicken.
 Tell me what you put in your favorite pasta dinners!

 Savory artichokes and tangy vinaigrette really wake up your taste buds.